Nancy Cicco, 978-934-4944 or Nancy_Cicco@uml.edu

 The team will examine the effects that radicals’ online messages have on people, including which personality characteristics in viewers make them more or less receptive to different types of campaigns, which messages are most effective and the short- and longer-term impacts to people who have been exposed to these types of messages and counter-messages.
 Psychological traits, including individuals’ sensitivity to threats of punishment and promises of rewards, their levels of hostility and aggression and their predisposition to extremist views will be considered.

 To start, the researchers will review psychological studies on advertising and propaganda, personality, radicalization and the effects of video games on individuals who play them.
 They will use this information to construct research models based on how various personality types are likely to react.
 They will then gauge how viewing different types of extremist messaging and counter-messaging is received by observing research subjects’ brain activity, heart rate, eye movement and slight changes in facial expression.
 This data will help the research team determine how subjects react to the information.

 UMass Lowell is a national research university located on a high-energy campus in the heart of a global community.
-The university offers its more than 16,000 students bachelor’s, master’s and doctoral degrees in business, education, engineering, fine arts, health and environment, humanities, sciences and social sciences.
+The university offers its more than 18,000 students bachelor’s, master’s and doctoral degrees in business, education, engineering, fine arts, health, humanities, sciences and social sciences.
 UMass Lowell delivers high-quality educational programs, vigorous hands-on learning and personal attention from leading faculty and staff, all of which prepare graduates to be ready for work, for life and for all the world offers. www.uml.edu